 D.U.I. and Sobriety Checkpoints

 Ingersoll v.
-Palmer.In California, the landmark case is Ingersoll v.
-Palmer.
-Why are these case laws and statutes critical?
-If the police do not follow the protocol described such as in Ingersoll, the checkpoint is not lawful, and any evidence gathered during a driving under the influence ("drunk driving") arrest may not be admissible in court.
+Palmer in CaliforniaTo pass constitutional muster under both federal and state laws specific guidelines are outlined in cases such as Ingersoll v.
+Palmer in California.
+If the police do not follow the protocol described such as in Ingersoll, the checkpoint is not lawful, and any evidence gathered during arrest may not be admissible in court.
 Without the evidence collected at the scene, most cases will be dismissed.